China Art Museum, Shanghai

+China Art Museum, Shanghai (Shanghai Art Museum) is a municipal art museum of Shanghai City.
+It is a public welfare institution funded by the Shanghai City Culture and Tourism Bureau.

+The museum is housed in the China Pavilion building, formerly of the Expo 2010 Shanghai China.

 History

-The predecessor of the China Art Museum was the Shanghai Art Museum, which was established in 1956 in a former restaurant on West Nanjing Road, and completely rebuilt in 1986.
-On 18 March 2000, the Shanghai Art Museum was moved to the former Shanghai Race Club building on the People's Square, which had housed the Shanghai Library until 1997.
-With the move its exhibition space increased from 2,200 to 5,800 square meters.
+The Shanghai Art Museum was established in 1956 in a former restaurant on West Nanjing Road and was completely rebuilt in 1986.
+On 18 March 2000, the museum relocated to the former Shanghai Race Club building on People's Square, which had housed the Shanghai Library until 1997.
+With the move, its exhibition space increased from 2,200 to 5,800 square meters.

-Shanghai hosted Expo 2010 from 1 May to 31 October 2010, and the China Pavilion received close to 17 million visitors.
-Due to its popularity, the China Pavilion was reopened for six extra months after the end of the Shanghai Expo.
-On 13 November 2011, the Shanghai Municipal Government announced that the China Pavilion of Expo 2010 would become the new home of the Shanghai Art Museum and be renamed to China Art Museum, while the Urban Future pavilion would be converted to the Power Station of Art, a museum for contemporary art.
+Shanghai hosted Expo 2010 from 1 May to 31 October 2010.
+The China Pavilion received close to 17 million visitors.
+Owing to its popularity, the China Pavilion was reopened for six extra months after the end of the Shanghai Expo.
+In November 2011, the Shanghai Municipal People's Government announced that the China Pavilion building from Expo 2010 would become the new home of the Shanghai Art Museum and would concurrently be named the "China Art Museum, Shanghai."
+Meanwhile, the Urban Future Pavilion would be converted into the Power Station of Art, a municipal museum for contemporary art.

-The China Art Museum and the Power Station of Art both opened on 1 October 2012, China's National Day.
-The old Shanghai Art Museum remained open until 31 December 2012, receiving more than 12,000 visitors in the last two days.
-The China Art Museum, covering 64,000 sq. meters, is more than ten times bigger than its predecessor.
+The China Art Museum, Shanghai and the Power Station of Art both opened on 1 October 2012, China's National Day.
+The Shanghai Race Club building, where the Shanghai Art Museum was previously housed in, which remained open until 31 December 2012, receiving more than 12,000 visitors in its last two days.
+The new building of the art museum, which is the China Pavilion from Expo 2010, spans 64,000 sq. meters and is more than ten times larger than the art museum's previous building.